-An amazing place to visit as a traveller, find out more about this remote country whose Flag is the only National Flag that isn`t square or rectangle!
+Nepal – an amazing place to visit as a traveller.
+Find out more about this remote country whose Flag is the only National Flag that isn’t square or rectangle!

-Nepal, officially the Federal Democratic Republic of Nepal, is a country in South Asia.
+Officially named the Federal Democratic Republic of Nepal, it is a country in South Asia.

 It is mainly in the Himalayas, but also includes parts of the Indo-Gangetic Plain.